 Place a trivet inside the instant pot and pour 1 cup of room-temperature water into the pot.

-Spray or brush 4 silicone molds (or ceramic bowls) with oil.
+Spray 4 silicone molds (or ceramic bowls) with nonstick cooking spray or brush with oil.
 Place the cups on the trivet.

-Crack one large fresh egg ( I used refrigerated eggs) in each cup.
+Crack one large fresh egg ( I used refrigerated cold eggs) in each cup.

 Close the instant pot lid and set the valve to the sealing position.

-Press the STEAM button and adjust the time according to your preferred consistency.
+Press the STEAM button and adjust the cooking time according to your preferred consistency.

-- 2 minutes for soft whites and runny eggs yolks
+- 2 minutes for soft whites and runny egg yolks

 - 3 minutes for soft whites and soft set yolks